SPELD SA Phonic Readers - New Series

 SPELD SA Phonic Books follow the sequence of letter-sounds used in the Jolly Phonics synthetic phonics program.
 The books can be used with other phonics programs.

 Each set of books introduces a group of sounds for students to blend to read words.
 Please consider your student’s ability when choosing a book for them to read.
-For a comprehensive explanation of the structure of the series, please refer to the SPELD SA website.

 About the cover artist